 The threat of these accidents can be lessened by well-trained drivers and responsible trucking companies that uphold safety standards.
 Unfortunately, there are truck operators that continue to pose a threat to other drivers on the road when they show serious lapses in judgment, or continue to drive under dangerous and stressful conditions.

-Liability in a Truck Accident
+Liability in a SC Truck Wreck Case

 If you were hurt or seriously injured in a 18-wheeler accident, there are a number of parties who may be held liable for your injuries, or who may be required to remit damages and compensation for your personal injuries.